French prosecutor investigating Fiat Chrysler over alleged emissions cheating: source

 They found on-road nitrogen oxide (NOx) emissions more than 10 times above regulatory limits – for some GM, Renault and Fiat Chrysler models – and widespread use of devices that reduce exhaust treatment in some conditions.

-The French test program has so far led to four carmakers –Volkswagen, Renault, Fiat Chrysler and PSA Group – being referred for possible prosecution by the consumer fraud agency.Report Typo/Error
+The French test program, overseen by a commission set up by Environment Minister Segolene Royale, has so far led to four carmakers – Volkswagen, Renault, Fiat Chrysler and PSA Group – being referred to prosecutors.

+Fiat Chrysler vehicles were among those that recorded the highest NOx emissions under non-standard testing regimes designed to detect banned engine software cheats.

+“The investigation into Fiat is a natural consequence of the Royal commission’s findings,” said Frederik-Karel Canoy, a Paris-based lawyer who represents a group of Fiat owners pursuing related claims against the carmaker in French courts.Report Typo/Error